HOT! Don‘t burn yourself! Wax is liquifies at 80°C. Use tongs when handling hot fabric.

-With our D.I.Y blend, you can create your own beeswax fabric wraps at home.
+With our D.I.Y blend, you can make your own beeswax wraps at home.
 We have developed this blend over time, to reminisce ancient methods of preservation, damning the age of single use plastics.

 Each kit should yield enough wax to cover about half a square meter of cloth, or enough to cover a loaf of bread, cheese, bowls & a couple of jars.